Registrar - Frequently Asked Questions

 - If the student does not turn in an add/drop form he/she will not receive credit for the class.
-Therefore, if the student has attended the class and turned in the work but did not submit the form requesting to add the class, he/she will receive a 'F' in the class.
 The student will also receive an 'F' in the class if he/she did not properly drop the class.

-- A course dropped before the end of the second week of instruction will not appear on the student's transcript.
-If a student drops a course after the end of the second week of instruction and before the end of the seventh week of instruction, the Registrar will assign a final grade of W to the student for that course.
+- A course dropped before the end of the first week of instruction will not appear on the student's transcript.
+If a student drops a course after the end of the first week of instruction and before the end of the seventh week of instruction, the Registrar will assign a final grade of W to the student for that course.

 When is the last day to add/drop or withdraw classes?
-The last day to add or drop a class is approximately two weeks after the start of the quarter.
+The last day to add or drop a class is exactly a week from the start of the quarter.
 A student may withdraw from the university before the end of the 7th week of a quarter.
-If a student withdraws before the end of the second week of instruction, no course entries will appear on the student's transcript for that quarter.
-If a student withdraws after the end of the second week of instruction and before the end of the seventh week of instruction, the registrar will assign a final grade of W to the student for each course in which the student was enrolled at the beginning of the third week of instruction.
+If a student withdraws before the end of the first week of instruction, no course entries will appear on the student's transcript for that quarter.
+If a student withdraws after the end of the first week of instruction and before the end of the seventh week of instruction, the registrar will assign a final grade of W to the student for each course in which the student was enrolled at the beginning of the third week of instruction.

 Please consult the Academic Calendar for the exact date.